 The Hunan Beef that you order from your favorite restaurant, while still inspired by the classic flavors, has been toned down significantly in spice level and made with more readily found ingredients.

-My recipe is a copycat version of the wildly popular Chinese-American Hunan Beef that is easy to make and made with ingredients you can find at any grocery store.
+This recipe is a copycat version of the wildly popular Chinese-American Hunan Beef.
+And just like my recipe for Hunan Chicken, it is easy to make and made with ingredients you can find at any grocery store.
 If you are looking for authentic Chinese Hunan Beef, check out this recipe from Woks of Life.
 Just be warned that while delicious, you may need to take a trip to an Asian market to find the ingredients needed for authentic Hunan Beef.

 - This Beef Stir Fry is incredibly flavorful, thanks to the tangy, rich sauce that is slightly spicy, without being overwhelming.